yfosp/main-website/README.md

 Wanna make a contribution but don't know how?
 Please follow the steps below.

-1. Install [Visual Studio Code](https://code.visualstudio.com/) and ceate a Git (not GitHub) account
+1. Install [Visual Studio Code](https://code.visualstudio.com/) and create a Git (not GitHub) account

    * Open the terminal in Visual Studio Code
    * Type `git --version` in a directory of your choice - you should see the version of Git that you downloaded.
 If you see an error, close and reopen VS Code and try again